wallarm/product-documentation/docs/latest/faq/attacks-not-uploaded-to-cloud.md

     Further, we will refer to the `wallarm-status` output.

-## 2. Check the filtering mode operation mode
+## 2. Check the filtering node operation mode

-Check the filtering mode operation mode as follows:
+Check the filtering node operation mode as follows:

 1. Make sure that the filtering node [mode](../admin-en/configure-wallarm-mode.md) is different from `off`.
 The node does not process incoming traffic in the `off` mode.

     The `off` mode is a common reason for the `wallarm-status` metrics not to increase.
-1. Make sure that NGINX has been restarted after setting up the filtration mode to the value different from `off` (if the node has been [installed from DEB/RPM packages](../admin-en/installation-nginx-overview.md)).
+1. Restart NGINX to be sure that Wallarm node settings have been applied (if the node has been [installed from DEB/RPM packages](../admin-en/installation-nginx-overview.md)):

+    --8<-- "../include/waf/restart-nginx-3.6.md"
+1. [Generate](#1-generate-some-malicious-traffic) malicious traffic once again to be sure that attacks are still not uploaded to the Cloud.

 ## 3. Check that Tarantool has enough resources to process requests